Maria Tallchief: Early career

 Tallchief graduated from Beverly Hills High School in 1942.
 She had given up piano and wanted to go to college, but her father was against it.
 "I've paid for your lessons all your life," he said.
 "Now it's time for you to find a job."
 She won a bit part in Presenting Lily Mars, an MGM musical with Judy Garland.
 Dancing in the movie was "not gratifying" and Tallchief decided against making a career of it.
-That summer, family friend Tatiana Riabouchinska asked if Tallchief would like to go to New York.
-With Riabouchinska chaperoning, she set off for the big city at age 17 in 1942.
+That summer, family friend Tatiana Riabouchinska asked if Tallchief would like to go to New York City.
+With Riabouchinska chaperoning, she set off for the city at age 17 in 1942.

-Once in New York, Tallchief looked up Serge Denham.
-A secretary told her that the Ballet Russe de Monte Carlo did not need any more dancers, and she left crying.
+Once in New York, Tallchief looked up Denham, for whom she had an earlier favorable audition.
+A secretary told her that his Ballet Russe de Monte Carlo did not need any more dancers, and she left crying.
 A few days later, she was told there was a place for her after all.
-Denham did not actually remember her, but she had something he needed – a passport.
-Many of his dancers were Russian émigrés who lacked passports and the troupe had a Canadian tour coming up.
-Based on a combination of her talent and her passport, Tallchief was taken on as an apprentice.
-Her first performance was in Gaîté Parisienne.
-After the Canadian tour, one of the dancers left the troupe due to pregnancy and Tallchief was offered the dancer's place and a $40 per week salary.
+Denham did not remember her, but she had something he needed – a passport.
+Many of his dancers were Russian refugee émigrés who were stateless and lacked passports.
+The troupe had an upcoming Canadian tour.
+She was taken on, but only as an apprentice.
+Her performance was in Gaîté Parisienne.
+After the Canadian tour, one dancer left the troupe.
+Maria Tallchief was offered that dancer's place at $40 per week.

-On her first day as a full member of the company, Tallchief was surprised to find Nijinska had come to town to stage Chopin Concerto with Ballet Russe de Monte Carlo.
+On her first day as a full member of the company, Tallchief was surprised to find that her former teacher, Nijinska, had come to town to stage Chopin Concerto with the company.
 She soon cast Tallchief as first ballerina Nathalie Krassovska's understudy for the lead role.
 At the Ballet Russe, the Russian ballerinas frequently feuded with American ballerinas, whom they reportedly viewed as inferior.
 When Tallchief was surprisingly promoted by Nijinska, she became the primary target of their animosity.

 At the same time, the company was preparing to stage Agnes de Mille's Rodeo, or The Courting at Burnt Ranch, an early example of balletic Americana.
 One day, de Mille suggested that Tallchief change her name.
 It was a sensitive subject for Tallchief; Denham had previously suggested Tallchief change her surname to a Russian-sounding name such as Tallchieva, a practice common among ballet dancers at the time.
 She refused: "Tallchief was my name, and I was proud of it."
 However, de Mille had a more acceptable idea – using a modified version of her middle name.
 Tallchief agreed and was known as Maria Tallchief for the remainder of her career.